JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Nearby sources

 \subsection{Gas ionization sources}

 We do not detect \NIIL or other low-ionization lines useful for the BPT \citep{baldwin+1981} and VO diagrams \citep{veilleux+osterbrock1987}, but thanks to the depth of these observations, we can provide stringent limits on the \NIIL/\Halpha.
 In Fig.~\ref{f.bpt.a} we highlight the four components of the system around \target as large diamonds, which are colour coded to match the segmentation map in panel~\ref{f.bpt.b}.
 The largest three systems, \target, \satlarge and \sattiny display \OIIIL/\Hbeta ratios (or lower limits) consistent with star-forming galaxies \citep{cameron+2023} and type-1 AGN \citep{juodzbalis+2025} at the same epoch.
-These three galaxies have very similar locations on the BPT diagram, despite \target being seemingly dominated by AGN emission.
+These three sources have very similar locations on the BPT diagram, despite \target being seemingly dominated by AGN emission.
+Nevertheless, their location cannot discriminate between AGN-driven and star-formation driven photoionization \citep{kocevski+2023,ubler+2023}, since the demarcation lines derived for local star-forming and AGN-host galaxies (dotted and dashed lines in Fig.~\ref{f.bpt.a}) do not apply at $z\gtrsim 5$.
 In Fig.~\ref{f.bpt.a} we also show individual spaxels, with the same colour coding.
 When detected, \OIIIL/\Hbeta displays a relatively broad range of values, from 3 to 12, including high-SNR detections.
 This variation suggests that the ionization conditions vary across the system.
 This is confirmed by the \OIIIL/\OIIall map (Fig.~\ref{f.bpt.c}), derived from fitting the \blackthunder prism data.
 The Balmer decrement map is shown in Fig.~\ref{f.bpt.d}; in \target the decrement is larger than the Case-B value of 2.86, while \satlarge shows no appreciable deviation, indicating little dust content.
 Overall, these findings are consistent with the spatially integrated view of star-forming galaxies and LRDs at $z\sim5$ \citep{shapley+2023,mcclymont+2024, sandles+2024,taylor+2024,juodzbalis+2025}.